Immigration News - November 2023 update

 Training on IDSPs, the Skilled Worker or Student routes/Right to Work/Forgery

-All training can be provided in person on the client’s site or remotely via Microsoft teams/Zoom.
+All training can be provided in person at the client’s site or remotely via Microsoft teams/Zoom.

 If you think your organisation would benefit from training in any of these areas, please contact us for a quote by emailing us at enquiries@veristat.co.uk.
 If you would like to discuss the contents of our training packages or require a bespoke training package to be delivered, please call us on 01344 624016 or email us as above.